almibe/ligature-desktop/README.md

 # Ligature Desktop

-A desktop application for working with Ligature data.
+A desktop application for working with Ligature instances.

 ## Running